Japan's governing coalition likely to lose upper house election, exit polls show

 That would mean a big retreat from the 141 seats they had before the election.

 Exit poll results released seconds after the ballots closed Sunday night mostly showed a major setback for Ishiba’s coalition.
-Japan’s NHK television projected a range of 32-51 seats for the prime minister's coalition, while other networks projected it would win just over 40 seats.
+So far, Ishiba's coalition has secured 46 seats, with just six more seats to be decided.

 Ishiba vows to stay on

-The LDP alone is projected to win from 32 to 35 seats, the fewest won by the party, which still is the No. 1 party in the parliament.
+The LDP alone so far won 38 seats, better than most exit poll projections of 32, and still the No. 1 party in the parliament.

 “It's a tough situation.
 I take it humbly and sincerely,” Ishiba told a live interview with NHK.
 He said that the poor showing was because his government's measures to combat price increase have yet to reach many people.